George Watson was born in Birmingham,

-A member of the 29th Quartermaster Regiment, he was assigned to the Dutch freighter commandeered into American service, the s'Jacob.
+A member of the 29th Quartermaster Regiment, 2nd Battalion as a laundry and bath specialist.
+He was assigned to the s'Jacob a Dutch freighter commandeered into American service.
 On March 8, 1943 off Porlock Harbor, the ship came under sudden attack by Japanese aircraft.
 Badly damaged

 by a Japanese bomb at 1:00pm, and the crew were ordered to abandon ship.
 Watson swam to help others who could not swim to reach life rafts.
 Watson drowned attempting to rescue others and was declared dead, his body was never recovered.
 It is believed he was unable to get clear